Homotopical inverse diagrams in categories with attributes: Inverse diagrams and Reedy types

-In Proposition~\ref{prop:weak-reedy-comp-cat} below we will fill in the gaps: we will show that $\T_{\wkreedy(\C,\I)}$ has and $\chi$ preserves cartesian lifts, and that arbitrary CwA maps preserve the required matching objects; so $\C^\I_{\wkreedy}$ forms a comprehension category, bifunctorially in $\C$ and $\I$.
+In Proposition~\ref{prop:weak-reedy-comp-cat} below we will fill in the gaps: we will show that $\T_{\wkreedy(\C,\I)}$ has and $\chi$ preserves cartesian lifts, and CwA maps preserve matching objects for Reedy types; so $\C^\I_{\wkreedy}$ forms a comprehension category, functorially in $\C$ and $\I$.